116 Structure of Cells, Tissues, and Organs (8 units) Fall

 187 Laboratory Instruction in Gross Anatomy (1.5 units) Fall

-Instructor(s): B. Klein Prerequisite(s): Successful completion of BMS 116, 117, and 118.
+Instructor(s): B. Klein Prerequisite(s): Successful completion of BIOMED SCI 116, BIOMED SCI 117, and BIOMED SCI 118.

 Restrictions: Enrollment requires permission of instructor.
 Activities: Direct - Lab-Skills, Student - Lab-Skills

 This course provides advanced training for dental students interested in anatomical sciences.
-Upper-class students will serve as teaching assistants for 1st year dental students in virtual gross anatomy laboratory sessions.
-It provides reinforcement of anatomic knowledge covered in the 1st year of dental education in preparation for National Board exams.
+Upper-class students will serve as teaching assistants for 1st-year dental students in virtual gross anatomy laboratory sessions.
+It provides reinforcement of anatomic knowledge covered in the 1st-year of dental education in preparation for National Board exams.
 Students also gain experience instructional methods and the opportunity to explore careers in academic dentistry with a teaching component.

 215 Laboratory Rotation (1 - 8 units) Fall, Winter, Spring, Summer